-The Water Technology Acceleration Project (WaterTAP) is ceasing its operations on June 30, 2019.
+The Water Technology Acceleration Project (WaterTAP) ceased its operations on June 30, 2019.

 The organization had been receiving funding from Ontario’s Ministry of Economic Development, Job Creation and Trade (MEDJCT).
 The funding was terminated in March 2019 as a result of the provincial government’s cost savings efforts.

-As a result of WaterTAP’s support, Ontario has achieved recognition as one of the world’s most well-known and highly regarded water technology innovation hubs.
-WaterTAP is respected globally as a thought leader and has provided support to both Canadian and international water technology companies interested in establishing operations in Ontario.
+As a result of WaterTAP’s support, Ontario achieved recognition as one of the world’s most well-known and highly regarded water technology innovation hubs.
+WaterTAP was respected globally as a thought leader and provided support to both Canadian and international water technology companies interested in establishing operations in Ontario.

 The organization worked with all levels of government including Global Affairs Canada (GAC), Trade Commissioner Service (TCS), Global Opportunities for Associations (GOA), National Research Council (NRC), and the Industrial Research Assistance Program (IRAP) to showcase Canada’s innovative companies internationally.

 The success and impact that WaterTAP achieved could not have been achieved without the support of its present Board members, its team, client companies, partner organizations globally, and the Ontario government.